-F.S.SU 3 Credits

-Introduction to Electronics (2-2)
+CNS 101 F,S,SU Introduction to Electronics (2-2) 3 Credits

 This course introduces the fundamental laws of scientific atomic structure, electricity and electrical safety.
 It builds upon those fundamentals by the study of Ohm's Law, current, voltage, resistance, power sources, and DC (direct current) measuring instruments.
 An introduction to complete series, parallel, and seriesparallel circuits, the laws, mathematical formulas, and methods used to analyze these circuits.
 A study of how AC (alternating current) voltages and currents are generated, introducing the science of magnetism, and the effect of AC on electronic components such as inductors and capacitors.
 AC testing procedures will be emphasized.
+A course fee will apply.

-CNS 111 PC Basics I (1-3)
+CNS 111 F,S PC Basics I (1-3) 3 Credits